VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      The maximum number of concurrent requests to Prometheus autodiscovery API (Consul, Kubernetes, etc.) (default 100) -promscrape.discovery.concurrentWaitTime duration
      The maximum duration for waiting to perform API requests if more than -promscrape.discovery.concurrency requests are simultaneously performed (default 1m0s)
+  -promscrape.dnsSDCheckInterval duration
+     Interval for checking for changes in dns.
+This works only if dns_sd_configs is configured in '-promscrape.config' file.
+See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#dns_sd_config for details (default 30s)
   -remoteRead.basicAuth.password string
      Optional basic auth password for -remoteRead.url -remoteRead.basicAuth.passwordFile string